-Here's an example of an IFTTT applet for collecting user-generated content that automatically downloads photos under a specific hashtag and saves them to Dropbox.
+Here's an example of a Zapier workflow for collecting user-generated content that automatically downloads photos under a specific hashtag and saves them to Dropbox.

 Make it a habit to regularly evaluate the processes you repeat to find ways to make them simpler to reduce the amount of effort they demand.
 It's a small investment of time with a huge, long-term reward.

 In French, we call it your "raison d’etre".
 In Japanese it's "ikigai".
 In English, it's your purpose.
 It's a concept that exists in many different cultures and languages.
 But whatever we call it, it's the idea of having something meaningful that you can always look forward to.

 Putting all your eggs in one basket can be dangerous for your well-being, whether it's a job or a relationship or anything.
 If something goes wrong there, it's hard to compartmentalize it without other things going on in your life.

 It might seem counter-intuitive to create more work for yourself to make your life less stressful, but again, stress isn't about how much work you have.
 It's about how you react to it.